The Dark Side of Family Secrets: Melissa Moore's Story | Dr. Oz | S6 | Ep 164 | Full Episode

 Yeah, if you think you don't like vomiting, try the ER staff.

-So it'll get seen really quick.
+It'll get seen really quickly.

 Just hold it in there until you get it through the door, then let it out.